About this online course

 These are some of the questions we are going to tackle during this course.
-With a particular focus on European policy-making and the European legal frameworks and proposals, we will pinpoint the challenges posed by these new technologies and find clear methods to address such challenges as a pre-condition to develop an ecosystem of trust.
+With a particular focus on European policymaking and the European legal frameworks and proposals, we will pinpoint the challenges posed by these new technologies and find solutions to address such challenges as a precondition to develop an ecosystem of trust.

 Course methodology/highlights and level

-This course is open also to participants with less advanced knowledge on artificial intelligence and governance of data.
-This course therefore includes:
+This course is also open to participants with less advanced knowledge of artificial intelligence and governance of data.
+It therefore includes:

 - detailed explanations of the key concepts, principles, roles and responsibilities of the artificial intelligence actors;